datahub-project/datahub/docs/managed-datahub/subscription-and-notification.md

 </p>

-Note: if you are subscribed to all assertions at the dataset level, then you will not be able to 'unsubscribe' from an individual assertion.
+Note: if you are subscribed to all assertions at the dataset level, then you will not be able to **Unsubscribe** from an individual assertion.
 <p align="center">
   <img width="70%" alt="3" src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/saas/subscription-and-notification/s_n-assertion-sub-unsub-1.jpg" />
 </p>